 While the names have changed throughout the event’s history, many golfers and fans still refer to the event under its traditional name of “The Westchester”.
-The 2020 Northern Trust will take place at the TPC Boston golf course, in Norton, Massachusetts.
+The 2020 Northern Trust took place at the TPC Boston golf course, in Norton, Massachusetts.

 The format of the event is based on Stroke play and playing off a 71 oar course.
 The purse for the event is a little shy of $10 million and as always attracts the very best players and the most dedicated golf fans in the world.

 The Current Northern Trust Open Odds to Win

 Much like the British Open markets, the Northern Trust Open odds offer a unique opportunity for bettors.
 The 2021 Vegas odds for the Nothern Trust Open odds aren’t available.
 The odds are subject to change and were last updated on October 27, 2020:

 For those bettors that want to play on golf betting odds, we’d strongly advise taking a look at The Players Championship betting odds which are widely available.
 If bettors are unsure where to locate the best betting odds, take a look at BetNow or GTBets.
 They offer competitive odds and a broad range of betting markets.

 How to Read the Nothern Trust Open Odds

 Reading the odds for the Nothern Trust Open is much the same as any other golf tournament.
 Bettors must first find an online sportsbook provider that suits them, which offers the range of markets they’re interested in and provides competitive odds.

 It’s important to go with a trusted provider and one that has a well-established player base.
 For our readers that are yet to find a reliable oddsmaker, we’d strongly advise taking a glance at our list of recommended sportsbook providers to see if there’s something that interests them.